LucasBarzotto/Twitter-Clone/README.md

 # Twitter-Clone
 A Twitter Clone made using jQuery, PHP, mySQL, AJAX and Bootstrap.

-Thas the final project of de Udemy's course 'The complete Web Development Course 2.0'.
+That's the final project of de Udemy's course 'The complete Web Development Course 2.0'.
 It uses the MVC architecture (Model-View-Controller).

 It's live in the following link: